Kingdoms and Trading States of Africa 730-1590

 A desert located on the African continent, the largest hot desert in the world.
 Sahara.
 Historically, the Sahara has been a significant barrier and thoroughfare for trade and cultural exchange across northern Africa.

-A situation in which the quantity of a good supplied is more than the quantity demanded
+a situation in which the quantity of a good supplied is more than the quantity demanded

 Surplus